 What is your pre-concert ritual?I like to sleep if possible in the afternoon.
 Get to the hall early.
 Drink water.
 Brush my teeth if I have eaten.
 Breathe deeply somewhere for a few moments and remind myself to keep it all in perspective.
 (I'm always nervous so I like to address that.)

 Jonny Ng, violin (Also known as: Jonathan…when in trouble with his Mother)Jonny used to be all about drugs and rock & roll: a pharmacist and a musician.
 Two years ago, Jonny hung up his lab coat to focus entirely on his passion: music and music education.
 He is a violinist, violist, and pianist; enjoys teaching all three instruments as well as instrumental and choral accompanying, composing, arranging, and conducting.
-Jonny is Principal Second Violin and Education Officer for Camerata of St John’s, pianist in Ensemble Entourage for Musica Viva In Schools, upper strings and piano teacher at St Margaret’s Anglican Girls School, and regularly tutors for the Queensland Youth Orchestra.
+Jonny is Principal Second Violin and Education Manager for Camerata of St John’s, pianist in Ensemble Entourage for Musica Viva In Schools, upper strings and piano teacher at St Margaret’s Anglican Girls School, and regularly tutors for the Queensland Youth Orchestra.
 From a young age, Jonny has had the privilege of touring all around Australia and the world doing what he loves: playing music.
 During that elusive down time, Jonny enjoys spending it with his loved ones, cooking, reading, and catching up on sleep.

 What made you take up music?When I was in Year 3, I took what I now know was a music aptitude test and was given a violin to learn in the Year 3 String Program at Ferny Hills State School.
 After a year of group lessons with Nicola Seneviratne, I started private lessons with my first violin teacher, Marcia Cox.
 A few years later, my parents bought my brother and me a keyboard for Christmas which I promptly claimed as mine.
 After teaching myself the basics of piano playing (and struggling through reading bass clef) I begged my parents for piano lessons.
 I also picked up recorder, saxophone and percussion and sang in the school choirs but managed to eventually narrow it down to violin and piano.
 I recently picked up viola too which I also love playing.